 15. Identify Abandoned Vehicles

-QR Codes are also helping the Andhra Pradesh police identify abandoned vehicle.
-The Andhra Pradesh police developed Property Identification and Networking System (PINS).
-The app contains details pertaining the vehicle.
+QR Codes are also helping the Andhra Pradesh police identify abandoned vehicles.
+The Andhra Pradesh police developed a Property Identification and Networking System (PINS).
+The app contains details pertaining to the vehicle.
 The information is then encoded in the QR Code and posted on vehicles and notice boards.
 This makes the process of identification easy.

 Similarly, first Ranchi added QR Codes to public transport.
 And then Mumbai, Mysore, Bangalore, and Kothagudem also took similar steps.